nirmalalla/ekreb/README.md

     The objective of this game is to correctly guess the scrambled word.
 You will be provided with a scrambled word, and you must unscramble the word and input it into the text box.
 If you are unable to unscramble the word, then you may get a hint by pressing the "Get Hint" button, however, once you reach the last 3 letters, you will not be able to get any more hints.
 For each word correctly guessed, you get one point added to the score.
 If you are really stuck, there is a skip word button as well, however, this button will increment your incorrect guesses, so use wisely.
-There is also some features that will allow you to "Stimulate Your Mind", "Lock In", and "Relax Your Mind".
+There is also some features that will allow you to "Stimulate Your Mind", "Lock In", and "Relax Your Mind" (make sure you have your volume turned up).

 # How to Run
 <p>